Tuesday, December 30, 2008

 4 cups of rice

-1 leftover turkey thi
+1 leftover turkey thigh

-1 can sweet corns, drained
+1 can sweet corns, drained (or frozen corns)

 1 bowl of broccoli